What Is Civil Rights Law?

 Finding the Right Attorney for Your Needs

-A civil rights attorney will help you protect your rights by evaluating your claim and determining the best place to file the case and the agencies you need to file with first.
+A civil rights attorney will help you protect your rights by evaluating your claim and determining the best place to file the case.
 Your lawyer will help you understand the pros and cons of filing in state or federal court and whether filing with one agency will prevent you from filing with another.
-A lawyer will also help you gather the necessary documentation and interview potential witnesses to strengthen your case.
+A lawyer will anticipate potential problems with your case and advise you on how to approach them.
+Your lawyer will also keep track of deadlines and file all the paperwork with the necessary courts and agencies, giving you one less thing to worry about.

 Was this helpful?